 Be sure to check Notes on the Data, located after the form.

 Notes on the Data:

-Data are shown for the navigational stars and planets only if their computed geocentric altitude, Hc, is equal to or greater than +1 degree at the place and time specified.
-Almanac data for the Sun is shown if its Hc is greater than -12 degrees, the limit for nautical twilight (this is intended as an aid in judging the brightness of the sky).
-Almanac data for the Moon is shown if its Hc is greater than -3 degrees; when data for the Moon is shown, a note on its phase appears at the end of the table.
+Data are shown for the navigational stars and planets only if their computed geocentric altitude, Hc, is equal to or greater than +1° at the place and time specified.
+Almanac data for the Sun is shown if its Hc is greater than -12°, the limit for nautical twilight (this is intended as an aid in judging the brightness of the sky).
+Almanac data for the Moon is shown if its Hc is greater than -3°; when data for the Moon is shown, a note on its phase appears at the end of the table.

 Data are shown for objects above the horizon without regard to whether observations of them are practical.
-For example, data for stars are shown for either day or night, and data for objects that may be too close to the Sun for observation are also shown.
+For example, daytime data for stars and data for objects that may be too close to the Sun for observation are listed.